 User Interface (UI) design isn’t always easy.
-Especially when you have to design and develop for various platforms and screen size, when responsive designs comes into play.
+Especially when you have to design and develop for various platforms and screen sizes when responsive designs come into play.
 If that isn’t enough, think about how high the bar has been set in recent years when the term ‘User Experience’ (UX) design has come into play.
-This not only incorporates the looks and functionality of a website, but also how the users’ feelings are affected by the look and functionality, how it’s benefiting the user.
-This adds another dimension into design – just like moving from 2D to 3D design.
+This not only incorporates the looks and functionality of a website but also how the users’ feelings are affected by the look and functionality, how it’s benefiting the user.
+This adds another dimension into the design – just like moving from 2D to 3D design.

 In the past year or so, Adobe has come out with a solution to that problem, it’s called Adobe Experience Design CC and it’s a part of their Creative Cloud Suite.
 But is it worth all of that hype?
 And most importantly, is it worth your money?
 Let’s discuss it some more in this post.

 Let’s start with the most important aspect of any design software, the tools within the work environment.
-As any designer will tell you, the tools available in certain creative software can make or brake the product.
-And here’s the first issue that I come across with in Adobe’s UX Designer, the tools.
-The lack of basic tools is mind boggling at the start, you enter the designer and you see about 5 different options in the tool bar on the left and some properties on the right… is that really an Adobe product?
+As any designer will tell you, the tools available in certain creative software can make or break the product.
+And here’s the first issue that I come across in Adobe’s UX Designer, the tools.
+The lack of basic tools is mind-boggling at the start, you enter the designer and you see about 5 different options in the toolbar on the left and some properties on the right… is that really an Adobe product?
 Seriously.
 Surely, from the success of Adobe Photoshop, they would try and bring in as many of the tools available in that software as possible.
 But here’s the truth… …it’s not Photoshop and it’s not meant for the same audience.
 It’s designed to streamline the workflow of UX & UI Designers alike.

 By far the most important ability that you have within Xd is the fact that you can make your designs interactive.
 By switching to the ‘Prototype’ tab of the UI, you get the ability to map objects to take you to another canva.
 This allows you to quickly and easily create an app or website prototype where you can browse and get a feel for how the app is going to feel on the actual device.
 Combining this with the device preview (read on to find out more), you’re able to create prototypes to give to a testing group from your target market and get their opinion based on a solid preview of the concept.
 Further adding more ability to this, is the ability to select the transition animation as well as a transition period, something which really affects the User Experience of the application.